Sam772/Clash/README.md

 - New stats
 - New Unit Types
 - Chatbox
-- Added background plane to the map field
+- Added background planes to the maps
+- New maps

 ### View the full changelog at <link>